safesoftware/FMETraining/README.md

 The current status of this manual is: **INCOMPLETE**: this manual **SHOULD NOT** be used for training.

-This manual applies to **FME2017.0**, and has been tested on FME2017.0 Build 17288 and FME2017.1 Build 17491.
+This manual applies to **FME2017.1**

 The status of each chapter is:

 - Chapter 0: Complete content.
 No exercises
 - Chapter 1: Complete content and exercises
 - Chapter 2: Complete content and exercises
-- Chapter 3: Complete content and **incomplete** exercises
+- Chapter 3: Complete content and exercises
 - Chapter 4: Complete content and **incomplete** exercises
 - Chapter 5: Complete content and **incomplete** exercises
 - Chapter 6: Complete content and exercises